MayaViljoen/Visual_Illusory_Inferences_Maya-/README.md

 Exclude those that say no/ add follow up question for those that said I don’t know

-## Controls: Accuracy in static controls and yes control animations: static controls presented
+# Controls: Accuracy in static controls and yes control animations: static controls presented

-## Disjunctive Trial & Target trial

-Do we show the outcome here, surely since this is a test trial involving reasoning in terms of past possibility the participant should see the outcome?

-**No Control future**
-A similar question here, showing the outcome (3 parallel gates) By representing the outcome but asking a future question, this confuses me, as the particpant is aware that the water has already come through (some sort of past representation), yet must predict whether J is guaranteed to open

 To access HTML CLICK here